 Early summer is the worst time for hay fever in Ireland, beginning in June, although it may start in mid-May in warmer areas of the country or in warmer years.
 Grass pollen is the most prevalent allergen in Ireland, with herb pollen being less common and there being little tree pollen.
 Grassy areas of the countryside will be worse for pollen than the city or coastal areas.

-The peak months for all of the UK and Ireland are:
+The peak months various kinds of pollen for all of the UK and Ireland are:

 - March: Alder, hazel, yew, willow, elm, poplar.

 - April: Ash, birch, oak.

 - May: Grass, oak, pine, oil seed rape, plane.

 - August: Mugwort

 For information on the pollen count in Ireland, these are trusted sources:

 - Met Éireann Pollen Information: This site doesn't update the data continuously all year, only in the high allergen seasons, but it is generally the most reliable source.
 The information comes from the National Pollen and Aerobiology Research Unit, the people who measure the pollen count where it matters.
 The site contains forecasts and current count for tree, grass, weed, and spore allergens.
 However, it is presented by provinces in Ireland, not counties, which can make it more difficult for a traveler to interpret.

 - Asthma Society of Ireland: This site provides a pollen tracker service from April to November (as well as some medical information) which is particularly geared towards those who suffer from asthma.
 They also divide the information by the four provinces, with a color code for low, moderate, high, and very high pollen.
 There is also a More Info button which can reveal items such as that the level of fungal spores is expected to rise.